This article details our experience using the sunflower lanyard while travelling extensively with our son, who has a hidden disability.

 Hidden Disabilities Sunflower Lanyard – What Is It?

-Travel with the Sunflower Lanyard
+- What does the Sunflower Lanyard mean?

 The Hidden Disabilities Sunflower Lanyard is a symbol that indicates to others that someone has a hidden disability, such as autism, anxiety, or a chronic illness.